UnaviaMedia/note_stack/README.md

 - [Redux Docs](http://redux.js.org/)

 ## Installation
-Download or clone the repository after configuring the server setup
+Download or clone the repository after configuring the server setup and extract (ie. in home directory).
+Developed on Ubuntu 16.04.

 ```bash
 # MySQL